zainabch123/auth-client/requirements/02 - Login.md

 # Login a user

-Work inside the `login` function in `src/App.jsx`.
+Work inside `src/App.jsx`.

+1. Create another form with two inputs, one for a username and one for a password, and a submit button.
-1. Send a request to your [auth-hashing](https://github.com/boolean-uk/auth-hashing) API with the user's credentials in the body.
+2. When the submit button is pressed, send a request to the login route of your [auth-hashing](https://github.com/boolean-uk/auth-hashing) API using the input values.
+Make sure you structure the body in the way your API is expecting.
-2. Save the response in state using the `setLoginResponse` function.
-3. You will see a JWT displayed under the login form if you were successful.
+3. A successful response should contain a JSON Web Token.
+Save this in state and render it on the page.
+4. Render an error message on the page if invalid login credentials are entered into the form.